phoenixlai833/Joey-Phoenix/docs/step-4.md

 ```

 **3.**  Save the files and refresh the browser.
 The index.ejs file contents should show up and look like this.
 Yay!

 ![index working](../assets/images/index1.png)

-💭 NOTE: Please remember to save in VScode before refreshing the browser.
+💭 **NOTE**: Please remember to save in VScode before refreshing the browser.
 If the page is still not loading, see the [troubleshooting](troubleshooting.md) for possible solutions.

 **4.**  Make a new file in 'views' folder called *user.ejs*.
 Add the boilerplate HTML code and a heading 1 with “this is the user page” for the text.
 Alternatively, copy and paste this code:
 ```